bkkumar7015974487/website_monitor/README.md

 # Website Monitor (work in progress)

-When I'm big, I will be a deployable website monitor using the Heroku free tier-
+When I'm big, I will be a deployable website monitor using the Heroku free tier.

 Design goals:

-* simplicity
+* As simple as possible: no external database or scheduler
-* online but no running costs
+* Online but no running costs

 ## Set up